-A. Cellular Automata
+3.2 Cellular Automata

-Cellular Automata [18] comprises a discrete model studied in computability theory, mathematics, and theoretical biology, consisting of a (potentially) infinite, regular grid of cells, each one in a finite number of states.
+Cellular Automata [16] comprises a discrete model studied in computability theory, mathematics, and theoretical biology, consisting of a (potentially) infinite, regular grid of cells, each one in a finite number of states.
 The grid may have any finite number of dimensions.
 Time is also discrete, and the state of a cell at time t is a function of the states of a finite number of cells (called its neighborhood) at time t-1.
 These neighbors are a selection of cells relative to the specified cell (which may include the own cell), and usually do not change.
 Every cell has the same rule for updating, based on the values of states in this neighborhood.
 Each time the rules are applied to the whole grid a new generation is created.
-An example of a three-dimensional cellular automaton is given in figure 1.
-In figure 1, we have a three-dimensional grid of states, and the values of these states are correlated in time.
+An example of a three-dimensional cellular automaton is given in figure 2.
+In figure 2, we have a three-dimensional grid of states, and the values of these states are correlated in time.
 In the figure, the value of state S in instant t+1 is a function f of the values of states in its neighborhood neigh(S) in an instant t.

-Figure 1 - A 3D Cellular Automaton
+Figure 2 - A 3D Cellular Automaton

-This concept is useful here because we will use it in order to define our mathematical reality as a kind of cellular automata.
+The concept of cellular automata is useful to us because we will use it in order to define our mathematical reality.
+Our mathematical reality will be defined as a kind of cellular automata.
+But in order to fully define it, we will need first another important concept which is the concept of an anticipatory system.

-B. Anticipatory Systems
+3.3 Anticipatory Systems

-An anticipatory system is a system whose current state is determined by a future state, or, according to Robert Rosen [19]:
+An anticipatory system is a system whose current state is determined by a future state, or, according to Robert Rosen [17]: